Ligny 1815 Museum

 Prolong the experience at the museum restaurant "La Grange 1815", where you can enjoy regional dishes or taste the "Assiette du Grognard" – the fare served to Napoleon's soldiers.

-Dive back into history at the heart of the battlefield by taking part in the "Napoléoniennes de Ligny 1815", a historic reconstruction held on the first weekend of June every year.
+Dive back into history at the heart of the battlefield by taking part in the "Napoléoniennes de Ligny 1815", a historic reconstruction held, 01 and 02 June, 2024.

 The "Général Gérard" room offers high-performance amenities for conferences, business meetings and school workshops.